Platoon 535

 Platoon 535, or the "Slovak Platoon" was a unit under the command of the Polish Home Army (AK) which fought in the Warsaw Uprising as part of the 1st Company of Battalion "Tur", Group "Kryska", during World War II.
 It was commanded by lieutenant Mirosław Iringh ("Stanko").

 Formation

-The unit was formed on the orders of the underground Underground Slovak National Council in 1943.
+The unit was formed on the orders of the Underground Slovak National Council in 1943.
 Initially the unit had around 57 soldiers: 28 Slovaks, around 11 Poles, 6 Georgians, 4 French, 3 Hungarians, 2 Armenians, 1 Ukrainian, 1 Czech and 1 Azeri.
 As such it was the most international unit that fought for the Polish anti-Nazi resistance and in the Warsaw Uprising.

 The Slovak platoon

 The platoon was also unique among all the insurgent units during the uprising, in that it wore a different armband from all other AK soldiers (the armband was the distinguishing feature of the insurgents as it clearly marked them as combatants and thus served as a "uniform").
 The usual AK armband was red and white, the colors of the Polish flag, occasionally with a Kotwica inscribed upon it.
 Platoon 535 however, wore red-white-blue armbands, in the national colors of Slovakia, with the number of the platoon and the Slovakian coat of arms.
 The platoon also had its own standard, resembling the Slovak national flag, which was made by the Courier Janina Szczudłowska ("Santorek").

 Formally, the right of the platoon to wear different "uniforms" (armbands) was set forth in a specific previous agreement between the Home Army command and Mirosław Iringh, and was meant to underlie the fact that while fighting alongside the Poles, and under the direction of the Home Army, the platoon was an autonomous, independent unit.
 Unfortunately, at the beginning of the uprising, not all local commanders were aware of the agreement and the different armbands caused some confusion.
 At one point, the soldiers of the platoon were mistaken for Frenchmen (the national colors of Slovakia and France are the same).